ParadigmHyperloop/Routes/README.md

 cd build
 cmake -G "NMake Makefiles" ..
 nmake
+```
 You should now see a built library and a set of binaries in the build directory.
-```

-You should now see a built binary in the build directory.
-In order to run the program, open back up MSYS and run it from there.

 ## Running
 The Routes-Exec executable takes in the start and destination for the route from the command line.
 Here is an example: